-Eleven Ornate Box Turtles hatched at Lincoln Park Zoo, in Chicago, this week!
-The hatchlings are part of an effort to restore the native populations of turtles to their natural sand prairie habitat in Western Illinois, where they will return next summer.
-The hatchlings come from three different clutches provided by the U.S. Fish & Wildlife Service (USFWS).
+The last of 26 Ornate Box Turtles hatched at Lincoln Park Zoo and Brookfield Zoo, in Chicago, this past week, as part of an effort to restore native populations in Western Illinois.
+The hatchlings come from nine different clutches provided by the U.S. Fish & Wildlife Service (USFWS).

 “Each year we learn more about Ornate Box Turtles and their preferred temperature for incubation and what conditions best enable them to grow before returning to their native habitat,” said Diane Mulkerin, curator for Lincoln Park Zoo.
 “The collaboration among conservation organizations enables us to take the head-start program one step further by increasing the number of turtles we re-introduce each year.”